 We need everyone’s help to stop the spread.
 Individuals, communities, businesses, and healthcare organizations all play an important role in slowing the spread of COVID-19.

-Wash your hands often, stay at least 6 feet apart from others, wear a mask in public settings, stay home if you are sick, and disinfect high-touch surfaces.
+Wash your hands often, stay at least 6 feet apart from others, wear a mask in public settings, stay home if you are sick, and disinfect high-touch surfaces often.
 These are all very important ways to help prevent the spread of COVID-19.

-All Virginians should limit group gatherings of more than 250.
-Continue to practice social distancing, avoid mass gatherings and crowded places.
+All Virginians should limit group gatherings to no more than 250 people.
+Continue to practice social distancing and avoid mass gatherings and crowded places.

 VDH LiveWell is a flagship brand for the Office of Family Health Services to help Virginia become the healthiest state in the nation.
 You'll find information on programs that focus on strengthening the health of families and communities, plus risk avoidance tips and information on how certain issues affect public health.